-Screening
+6. Screening

-- 9. The Organization will adopt a comprehensive Screening Policy that requires some Individuals to pass a screening process before being permitted to interact with athletes.
-The Screening Policy will: - a) Categorize positions in the organization as 'Low Risk', 'Medium Risk', and 'High Risk' and require progressive screening measures for individuals serving in each category of risk - b) Describe how frequently some Individuals must obtain a criminal record check and which type of check(s) they must obtain - c) Describe how frequently some Individuals must submit Screening Disclosure Forms and Screening Renewal Forms - d) Empower a Screening Committee to prohibit Individuals who do not pass screening from participating in certain positions - e) Empower a Screening Committee to attach conditions to an Individual's participation in certain positions - 10.
+- a.
+The Organization will adopt a comprehensive Screening Policy that requires some Individuals to pass a screening process before being permitted to interact with athletes.
+The Screening Policy will: - i.
+Categorize positions in the organization as 'Low Risk', 'Medium Risk', and 'High Risk' and require progressive screening measures for individuals serving in each category of risk - ii.
+Describe how frequently some Individuals must obtain a criminal record check and which type of check(s) they must obtain - iii.
+Describe how frequently some Individuals must submit Screening Disclosure Forms and Screening Renewal Forms - iv.
+Empower a Screening Committee to prohibit Individuals who do not pass screening from participating in certain positions - v.
+Empower a Screening Committee to attach conditions to an Individual's participation in certain positions - b.
 The Organization will develop an Athlete Protection Policy that can be used by coaches, managers, medical personnel, and other persons in authority.
 The Organization may provide training on the guidelines and take steps to ensure the guidelines are being implemented.
 The Organization will conduct a regular review of the guidelines to add and/or modify new guidelines as appropriate.

-Resources
+7. Resources

-- 11. The Organization will regularly provide information to Individuals about resources and training related to athlete protection.
+- a.
+The Organization will regularly provide information to Individuals about resources and training related to athlete protection.
 Resources and training opportunities can include:

-- a) NCCP modules
+- i.
+NCCP modules

-- b) Respect in Sport
+- ii.
+Respect in Sport

-- c) Commit to Kids
+- iii.
+Commit to Kids for Coaches

-- d) Red Cross Respect Education Courses

-Athlete Engagement
+- 8. Athlete Engagement

-- 12. The Organization may engage with athletes to determine the level of success of their athlete protection measures as well as to identify any gaps or athlete concerns.
-This engagement may take the form of: - a) Anonymous athlete surveys - b) Athlete involvement in organizational decision-making - c) Independently led athlete outreach consultations
+- a.
+The Organization will engage with athletes to determine the level of success of their athlete protection measures as well as to identify any gaps or athlete concerns.
+This engagement may take the form of:

+- i.
+Anonymous athlete surveys

+- ii.
+Athlete involvement in organizational decision-making

+- iii.
+Independently-led athlete outreach consultations